aHastingss/CSC6301_Week6/README.md

 ## **Module 4: Using Java Docs for Software Reuse**
 inputLinkedList.java

+### Description:
-Description: Program which utilizes java collections to take an integer input from a scanner object, storing the data into the linked list and printing out the sorted linked list.
+Program which utilizes java collections to take an integer input from a scanner object, storing the data into the linked list and printing out the sorted linked list.
 This program utilizes the java collections framework.

+### Dependencies:
+The program above utilizes the following dependencies.
+- ``` import java.util.Scanner ```
+- ``` import java.util.Stack ```

 ## **Module 5: Software Development Lifecycle**
 inputStack.java

+### Description:
-Description: Program which utilizes java collections to take an integer input from a scanner object, storing the data into the stack and printing out the sorted stack.
+Program which utilizes java collections to take an integer input from a scanner object, storing the data into the stack and printing out the sorted stack.
 This program utilizes the collections framework.

+### Dependencies:
+The program above utilizes the following dependencies.
+- ``` import java.util.Scanner ```
+- ``` import java.util.Stack ```

 ## **Installation**
  1. Clone this repository to your local machine using the following command: git clone